6 formulas that combine columns in Google Sheets

 There are a variety of different ways to combine columns in Google Sheets, and I am going to show you six different formulas that you can use to combine multiple columns into one.
 Three of these formulas will combine columns horizontally, and three of them will combine columns vertically.

 Directly below are quick instructions for combining columns, but also look further below for detailed examples, as well as additional ways of combining columns.
-This lesson now also includes how to combine more than 2 columns, as well as how to filter out blanks spaces from your combined columns.

 To combine columns horizontally in Google Sheets, follow these steps: